Regent's English Proficiency Test (REPT)

 Stage 2 – Listening, Reading and Writing – use LanguageCert International ESOL B2 Communicator Written exam materials and past papers, available here.

-You can also book an English language course at Regent’s through the English Language Centre.
+You can also book an English language course at Regent’s through the Regent's School of English.

 The exam is available on a number of dates.
 Please book Stage 1 – Speaking online using the button below.